RTmtfiallos/IDS-AKS-Accelerator/README.md

 * User-friendly and easy to understand
 * Delivers repeatable results and predictable infrastructure
 * Provides flexible configuration options that can be easily modified to incorporate future features, patterns, or frameworks
+* sjadjhasdjhasjd
+* kasdkaskjdasjkda
 * Reduce post-deployment AKS configuration requirements
 * Fully automated, includes testing, and is efficient and streamlined.

 ### Guiding Principals

-The focus is on the downstream application of the parameters.
+## The focus is on the downstream application of the parameters.
 "Shift Left" - Integrate security and compliance earlier into IaC & CI/CD pipelines.
 Our specific practices are as follows:

 1. All components should be deployed through a single, modular, idempotent bicep template
 2. Converge on a bicep template that can be easily consumed as a module
-3. Provide best-practice defaults, then use parameters based on the deployment environment
+3. Provide bes[t-practice defaults, then use parameters based on](https://google.com) the deployment environment
 4. Automate as many "manual" steps as possible
 5. Ensure quality through pre-validation, regression tests, and continuous integration and delivery pipelines
 6. Concentrate on AKS and supporting services, linking to other repositories to address Demo apps, Developer workstations, Jumpboxes, CI Build Agents, Certificate Authorities, etc.